AlexTsiganov/GolfProgrammingWebApp/testing_system/README.md

 ***

-Algorithm:

-1. Take information about solution and task (language of solution, time limit for task, etc.) from database.
+###Algorithm:

-2. Take test case (input / output data) from database and write it to files (`input.txt` / `etalon.txt`).
+1. Write tests to files (input data to `input.txt` / output data to `etalon.txt`).
-3. Run the user's code like `programm.exe < input.txt > output.txt`.
+2. Run the user's code like `programm.exe < input.txt > output.txt`.
-4. Check runtime errors and time limit.
+3. Check runtime errors and time limit.
-5. Compare `output.txt` with `etalon.txt`.
+4. Compare `output.txt` with `etalon.txt`.
 If files are the same, then continue.
 Else update status and break the function.
-6. Back to step 2 and repeate for other test cases (if it exists).
+5. Back to step 2 and repeate for other test cases (if it exists).